Exemptions from Mutual Obligation Requirements for principal carers

-You can also get an exemption of up to 16 weeks at a time if you:
+You can also get an exemption of up to 16 weeks at a time if either of the following apply:

-- have gone through a relationship breakdown, and
+- you have gone through a relationship breakdown

-- are experiencing unusually high stress, health problems or family difficulty as a result
+- you're experiencing unusually high stress, health problems or family difficulty as a result.

 A social worker can let you know about additional assistance and support.
 They can also discuss whether you’re eligible for either of these exemptions.

 Other special or family circumstances

 We may allow you to get a temporary exemption if you’re having difficulty meeting your requirements.
-These could include if you're:
+These could include any of the following if you're: